7 Content Repurposing Examples (LinkedIn Post → Tweet, Thread, Reddit, Newsletter, Substack, Blog)

 Reddit rejects marketing tone.
 The Reddit version uses humble, factual language with real numbers and an offer to share data, rather than the inspirational framing that works on LinkedIn.

-Can I really repurpose into all five formats quickly?
+Can I really repurpose into all six formats quickly?

 By hand it takes 30 to 45 minutes per source post.
-A repurposing tool like Postflip generates all five platform-native drafts in seconds, leaving you only light editing.
+A repurposing tool like Postflip generates all six platform-native drafts in seconds, leaving you only light editing.

 Want these examples generated for your own posts?
-Try Postflip and turn one post into five formats today.
+Try Postflip and turn one post into six formats today.

 Repurpose your content in seconds